 The development of the transport sector in Tunisia resembles a pathway that is common across most countries in the Global South; Tunisia is experiencing a steady rate of urbanisation that is expected to result in three-fourths of the population living in urban areas by 2030.
 A growing citizenry exerts increasing pressure on the existing urban transport infrastructure, already characterised by an inefficient public transport service that has been historically underfunded - state budgets for road infrastructure development are as high as those for public transport - and unable to satisfy the mobility demands of the urban population.
-These factors have resulted in an increasing motorisation rate, particularly private means of transportation, and subsequently high GHG emission levels:
+These factors have resulted in an increasing motorisation rate, particularly private means of transportation, and subsequently, high GHG emission levels:

 - Individual transport accounts for 63% of all motorised passenger journeys.
-This percentage stands in opposition to the 1970s modal distribution, when public transport represented 70% of the modal share. - Nonetheless, active mobility still constitutes an essential means of transportation that is commonly used by more than 50% of inhabitants in medium-sized cities and approximately 36% of citizens in Tunis, Sousse and Sfax. - Paratransit has experienced tremendous gains since 2011 with the number of permits granted increasing by 89% for private taxis and 260% for collective taxis between 2001 and 2015. - The vehicle fleet has steadily increased by more than 55% between 2006 and 2015, comprising now more than 1.5 million cars. - In 2012 the transport sector emitted 6.5 MtCO2e, or 21% of total net GHG emissions. - Congestion in urban areas has become a frequent problem, for example reducing average speeds to 7 km/h during rush hours in the capital city, Tunis and inflicting a cost of up to 2% of the country's GDP. - Air pollution represents a significant health and economic problem, its cost amounting to between 2% and 10% of GDP.
+This percentage stands in opposition to the 1970s modal distribution when public transport represented 70% of the modal share. - Nonetheless, active mobility still constitutes an essential means of transportation commonly used by more than 50% of medium-sized cities and approximately 36% of citizens in Tunis, Sousse and Sfax. - Paratransit has experienced tremendous gains since 2001, with the number of permits granted increasing by 89% for private taxis and 260% for collective taxis between 2001 and 2015. - The vehicle fleet has increased by more than 55% between 2006 and 2015, comprising now more than 1.5 million cars. - In 2012 the transport sector emitted 6.5 MtCO2e, or 21% of total net GHG emissions.

+- Congestion in urban areas has become a frequent problem, such as reducing average speeds to 7 km/h during rush hours in Tunis and inflicting a cost of up to 2% of the country's GDP.

+- Air pollution represents a significant health and economic problem, its cost amounting to between 2% and 10% of GDP.

-• While the transport sector accounts for 30% of the country's energy consumption, 94% of this share is concentrated in road transportation, which is in turn disaggregated by the following sub-sectors:
+- While the transport sector accounts for 30% of the country's energy consumption, 94% of this share is concentrated in road transportation, which is in turn disaggregated by the following sub-sectors:

-" Passenger cars: 49%
+- " Passenger cars: 49%

-" Commercial vehicles: 19%
+- " Commercial vehicles 19%

-" Buses: 15%
+- " Buses 15%

-" Freight transport: 18%
+- " Freight transport 18%